Free PERT Test Practice: 2023 Prep Guide by iPREP

 - Test Schedule: Most students take the PERT test before registering for freshman classes.

-- Test Format: Multiple choice, administered on computer
+- Test Format: Multiple choice, administered on a computer.

 - Test Materials: Computer.
 Calculators are not permitted.
 However, the test has a pop-up calculator for some questions.